 Should We Stop Consuming Spices?

-In this sense, we could argue that spices fall on the healthier side of the overstimulation spectrum.
-However, to truly understand overstimulation, we need to recognize the many forms it can take.
-Spicy food is definitely one of these forms.
-So while we don’t necessarily need to avoid spices altogether, we should be mindful of how they affect us emotionally.
+Ultimately, to fully understand overstimulation, we need to recognize the various forms it can take, with spicy food being one of these forms.
+So while we don’t need to completely avoid spices, and in some cases may even want to increase their consumption for a physically healthier lifestyle, we should be aware of how they can affect us emotionally.